TCGInc/gsachallenge/README.md

    and system resources) and remote monitoring of production from our integration environment (to ensure public availability).

+ * fail2ban - continuous monitoring - We we use the open source
+   fail2ban system to monitor ssh logs (and other open services as needed) for suspicious atcitivity, and automatically ban multiple invalid access attempts.

  * Docker - containerization - Docker allows us to quickly instantiate copies of our system (both the node server and database) locally or into the cloud.